blakeaw/ObjectiveLearner/README.md

 # Citing

-If you use the **ObjectiveLearner** software in your research, please cite the GitHub repository.
+If you use the **ObjectiveLearner** software in your research, please cite it.
+You can export the reference in your preferred format from its [Zenodo DOI](https://doi.org/10.5281/zenodo.3408006) entry.

 Also, please cite the following references as appropriate for software used with/via **ObjectiveLearner**: